-Doors on escape routes can be opened easily, at all material times, without Manual Door the use of keys, codes or fobs, when approached in the direction of escape.
-Fastenings Final exit doors can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
-Automatic Door Electrically operated locks are fitted to doors on escape routes.
-Fastenings and The above mechanisms are fitted with 'Emergency Door Release' buttons Release Mechanisms and should disengage reliably upon power failure.
+Final exit doors can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
+Automatic Door Fastenings and Release Mechanisms There are no automatic release mechanisms fitted to doors on escape routes.
 Disabled Refuges There are no disabled refuges required at this premises.
-Waste Chutes / Bin There are no weeks abuted as internal him stores at this premises Store There are no waste chutes or internal bin stores at this premises.
-Fire Service Rendezvous Point Fire service rendezvous points are not required for this premises.
-An assembly point is not required at this premises because only the affected Fire Assembly Point apartment would be expected to evacuate, to wait for the attending fire service.
-Notification to Occupants of The nts of The To the front of the premises to await the first responders.
-Assembly Point
+Waste Chutes / Bin Store There are no waste chutes or internal bin stores at this premises.
+The bin/waste store is in a separate detached secure outbuilding which is at a safe distance from the main premises.
+Fire Service Fire service rendezvous points are not required for this premises.
+Fire Assembly Point An assembly point is not required at this premises because: Stay-put evacuation strategy.
+Notification to Occupants of The Assembly Point Assembly point notification is not required at this premises.